 From Andover Answers

-- Stowe House – 80 Bartlett St.
+- Stowe House – 80 Bartlett Street

-- William Poor and his sons built carriages with false bottoms for transporting slaves to freedom.
+- William Poor and Sons Wagon Factory - 66 Poor Street.
+William Poor and his sons built carriages with false bottoms for transporting slaves to freedom.

 - "Historian: Not Everyone in Andover Backed Abolition of Slavery Before the Civil War", Townsman, July 17, 2003, p.
 11, 12.

-- Slavery/Abolitionist Movement/Underground Railroad by the Andover Historical Society
+- Slavery/Abolitionist Movement/Underground Railroad by the Andover Historical Society.

-- West of Shawsheen by Eleanor Campbell, Andover Room 974.45 Cam, Chapter III "A Time of Sorrow", pages 21 to 31
+- West of Shawsheen by Eleanor Campbell, Andover Room 974.45 Cam, Chapter III "A Time of Sorrow", pages 21 to 31.

-- Abolitionists and the Underground Railroad in the Essex Natural Heritage Area, ,published by the National Parks Service
+- Abolitionists and the Underground Railroad in the Essex Natural Heritage Area, ,published by the National Parks Service.

 - The Anti-Slavery Movement and the Underground Railroad in Andover & Greater Lawrence, Massaschusetts the Greater Lawrence Underground Railroad Committee.
-Andover Room R 974.45 Gre (pamphlet box 6)
+Andover Room R 974.45 Gre (pamphlet box 6).

 back to Main Page